Neighborhoods of Oklahoma City: Northeast Oklahoma City

 Northeast Oklahoma City is home to Oklahoma's largest African American community.
 It is located roughly east of I-235 and north of I-40.
 Neighborhoods in this district include the Medical District and the Lincoln Terrace neighborhood.
 This district includes the Oklahoma State Capitol, most of the state office buildings, and the Oklahoma Health Center.
 The district is well known as one of the culinary hubs of Oklahoma City, with world-famous BBQ and soul food being served.
-The district has a mix of low, middle and upper income residents, often within only a few blocks of each other.
+Due to gentrification, Northeast Oklahoma City has a mix of low, middle and upper income residents, often within only a few blocks of each other.